Alao046/Voting-website/Readme.md

 10. Logout page: A non visible page, this page contain the log out session code.

 DATABASE

 A database was created using Xampp, our data base was named “voterdb”, under which we have two table data.

-First table data: This table data holds all the users registration information as well as the candidate they voted for and their activation. i.e: username, firstname, middlename, lastname, email, password, phone, gender, state, candidate, activation.
+1. First table data: This table data holds all the users registration information as well as the candidate they voted for and their activation. i.e: username, firstname, middlename, lastname, email, password, phone, gender, state, candidate, activation.
-Second table data: This table data is used to keep count of the amount of votes each of the presidential candidate has gotten. i.e: tinubucount, atikucount, obi count.
+2. Second table data: This table data is used to keep count of the amount of votes each of the presidential candidate has gotten. i.e: tinubucount, atikucount, obi count.

 Note: THE javascript code “home.js” was no used in the code.